ryantd42/NY-Legislative-Git/2023/A7016B-2023/bill.md

- Introduced  by  M.  of  A.  MAGNARELLI  -- read once and referred to the Committee on Transportation --  committee  discharged,  bill  amended, ordered reprinted as amended and recommitted to said committee
+ Introduced  by  M.  of  A.  MAGNARELLI  -- read once and referred to the Committee on Transportation --  committee  discharged,  bill  amended, ordered  reprinted  as  amended  and  recommitted to said committee -- reported and referred to the Committee on  Rules  --  Rules  Committee discharged, bill amended, ordered reprinted as amended and recommitted to the Committee on Rules

  AN  ACT  to  amend the highway law, in relation to requiring the commis- sioner of transportation to provide a report on collisions  that  have